-The current console generation is winding down, and talk about Sony's PS5 continues to heat up.
+The next console generation is just over a year away, and the PS5 rumors are starting to heat up.
 Sony has already confirmed that its next-generation console is in development, and even let a few official specs slip ahead of an eventual reveal.
 But there's still plenty we don't know, which is why we're compiling all of the PS5 rumors we're hearing right here.

 PS5 release date: when is it coming out?